dmitrycello/yaglpp/docs/INSTALLATION.md

 > [!WARNING]
 > Make sure to hit the **`Apply`** button after setting up each platform configuration.

-### 9. Build the library
+### 10. Build the library
 Now close the Properties window.
-In the Solution Explorer open **`yaglpp.h`** file, so the IDE focuses on yaglpp project within the solution.
+In the _Solution Explorer_ open **`yaglpp.h`** file, so the IDE focuses on yaglpp project within the solution.
 Select any of the 4 platform configuration on the top of IDE:

 ![34.png](34.png)